 The one I am picturing here is the Hachiya persimmon because I haven't seen the Fuyus for sale in NJ recently.
 Both are equally delicious.

-Persimmons are very low in sugar and calories for a fruit, but have a lot of vitamin C and a little bit of potassium.
+Persimmons are very low in sugar and calories for a fruit, and have a lot of vitamin C and a little bit of potassium.

 How do you pick out a Persimmon?